mah0x211/lua-llsocket/README.md

 ### iov = mh:iov( [iov] )

-get the iovec, or change it to specified iovec. if argument is nil, remove the associated iovec.
+get the iovec, or change it to specified iovec. if argument is nil, the associated iovec will be removed.

 - **Parameters**
     - `iov:llsocket.iovec`: instance of [iovec](#llsocketiovec-instance-methods).